pollo-fritto/Turing-Machine/README.md

 ## Thoughts

-Good opportunity to use RB trees
+Good opportunity to use RB trees.
 Making recursive the algorithm to accept the string was the worst idea ever for space complexity